Social Media: Opportunity for Engagement or Cause for Complaint?

-Millions of people are using social media to network, sell products, to extend influence and inevitably, complain about poor service.
-A recent report on social media use reveals 1.59 billion people engaging with Facebook, 320 million with Twitter and over 100 million people on LinkedIn.
-Beyond these impressive numbers, do you really know the extent to which this activity impacts on your customer service?
+Millions of people are using social media to network, sell products, extend influence and inevitably, complain about poor service.
+A recent report on social media use reveals 1.59 billion people engaging with Facebook, 320 million with Twitter, and over 100 million people on LinkedIn.
+Beyond these impressive numbers, do you really know the extent to which this activity impacts your customer service?

 Before the rise of social media, if you had an issue with the service you received you could complain face-to-face.
 Another option was to ring the company later, or write a letter and wait patiently for your issue to be resolved.
 All these pathways to customer service are still valid, though each has their own problems.
 Face-to-face conversations can be confrontational.
 With communication increasing via screens, confrontation is something many people shy away from.

 A browse through Facebook or Twitter reveals a world where even the smallest everyday occurrences are shared publicly.
 For many people, it’s not even a conscious decision anymore to let your social network know what you’re up to.
 Any interaction with a business - good or bad - is likely to be highly visible.
 Can you really afford to ignore this trend?
 As an enterprise with key stakeholders and margins, you really need to know what these people, your customers, are saying about you.